killy971/hpc-coveralls/README.md

   - hpc-coveralls [options] [test-suite-names]
 ```

-The reason for this is explained in the next section.
+The will prevent the build to fail because of hpc related reasons, which are usually not fatal and should not affect the coverage data.
+Details are available in the next section.

 For a real world example usage, please refer to [this-project](https://github.com/guillaume-nargeot/project-euler-haskell) `.travis.yml` file ([result on coveralls](https://coveralls.io/r/guillaume-nargeot/project-euler-haskell)).
 You can also refer to the `.travis.yml` file of hpc-coveralls itself, which is configured with [multi-ghc-travis](https://github.com/hvr/multi-ghc-travis).

 ## The run-cabal-test command

-When using hpc 0.6, `cabal test` outputs an error message and exits with the error code `1`, which results in a build failure.
+Under certain conditions related to the project structure and the version of hpc, `cabal test` may output an error message and exit with the error code `1`, which would result in a build failure.<br/>

 In order to prevent this from happening, hpc-coveralls provides the `run-cabal-test` command which runs `cabal test` and returns with `0` if the following regex never matches any line of the output: